 According to our expert, the dynamic generated by these eight essentials is accompanied by two pillars that cannot be neglected when it comes to optimising resources.

 The first pillar is the matrix contained in the eight essentials.
 In fact, classifying machines (according to different criteria specific to the activity) makes it possible to obtain a list in order of criticality.
-So you know which machines are the most "at risk", or those that are a priority for in-depth maintenance work.
+So you know which machines are the most "at risk", or those that have priority in terms of in-depth maintenance work.

 The second pillar is the 80/20 rule.
-This means that 80% of the risks are concentrated on 20% of the machines most at risk.
+In other words, 80% of the risks are concentrated on 20% of the machines most at risk.
 This rule allows for a more sustained maintenance and restoration policy, limiting the risk of breakdown and optimising the use of all these resources (tools, personnel, etc.).

 The key is to be aware of these factors so as to reduce the workload and avoid being overwhelmed by avoidable breakdowns.